Broward sheriff announces 2 in custody during funeral of slain Coral Springs firefighter

 CORAL SPRINGS, FLA.
-(WSVN) - Broward Sheriff Gregory Tony announced a break in the case while speaking at the funeral of a slain Coral Springs firefighter.
+(WSVN) - Broward Sheriff Gregory Tony announced a break in the case while speaking at the funeral of a slain Coral Springs-Parkland firefighter.

 Christopher Allen Randazzo, 39, was found dead at a beach resort in Lauderdale-by-the-Sea, Saturday.